Protein – one of our life elixirs

 How much protein do you need daily?

 A guideline is about 15% of the total daily calories.
-For example, assuming 2000 kcal per day, 15% are 300 kcal.
-Since proteins supply 4 kcal per gram, you should eat about 75 g of protein at a targeted 2000 kcal / day.
+For example, assuming 2000 kcal per day, 15% is 300 kcal.
+Since proteins supply 4 kcal per gram, you should eat about 75 g of protein at a targeted 2000 kcal/day.
 Pregnant and breastfeeding women should calculate about 20-30%.
 Here, studies show that we do not have to take all 20 amino acids every day, but in the course of a week should have covered all.
 With my porridge you start your day perfectly! 🙂

 There are indeed studies showing that our satiety is strongly related to protein intake.
 You could even say that we are only full when we have enough protein with a meal.
 This and more on the Atkins diet soon more, because it is really an exciting topic that is also heavily used in food manipulation and marketing.
 That would also explain why we sometimes eat something and feel we could eat three more portions of it.
 One more reason to look for one protein-rich ingredient or several at each meal!